 More research needed

 There is still much we do not know about the safety and long-term efficacy of e-cigarettes.
-The FDA still warns that the contents may contain unknown, and potentially harmful, chemicals and more research is needed to see whether they are an effective means of smoking cessation.
+So, before you ask yourself, what is the best vape pen 2017, the FDA still warns that the contents may contain unknown, and potentially harmful, chemicals and more research is needed to see whether they are an effective means of smoking cessation.
 It is apparent, however, that some strategies and regulations to prevent use among teens may be practical.
 The European Union and United Kingdom are planning to regulate e-cigarettes as they would a medicine.

 It remains to be seen if a balance can be struck between excessive regulation, which may push people back to regular cigarettes, and underregulation, which can lead to unsafe and unknown chemicals being used in e-cigarettes, along with the potential for young people to begin smoking.